 SHELTER, Inc.’s Supportive Services for Veterans Families (SSVF) is one of 151 programs funded by the VA as part of a nationwide effort to end veteran homelessness.
 Under the SSVF program, VA awards grants to private non-profit organizations and consumer cooperatives to provide supportive services to very low-income Veteran families living in or transitioning to permanent housing.

 SSVF serves veterans who are at risk of losing their housing as well as those veterans who are homeless.

 The SSVF program provides eligible Veteran families with outreach, case management, and assistance in obtaining VA and other benefits.

 In addition, SSVF may also provide time-limited payments to third parties (e.g. landlords, utility companies, moving companies, and licensed child care providers) if these payments help Veteran families stay in or acquire permanent housing on a sustainable basis.
 We work with Bay Area Legal Aid who provides services consultation to veterans in areas such as housing, benefit acquisition and discharge upgrades.
-Please visit the Support for Veteran Families webpage for participant requirements.
+Please visit Support for Veteran Families for participant requirements.

 1333 Willow Pass Rd., Suite 206